Skip to content

 Outcome

-The two students — identified in lawsuits as Max Long (an IDF reservist) and Michael Kaminsky — were beaten, with Long suffering a brain injury/concussion and Kaminsky suffering a fractured wrist that required surgery.
-Chicago Police investigated the assault as a hate crime; Adam Erkan, who wore a ski mask during the attack, was charged with seven felonies including four hate-crime counts.
+The two students, identified in lawsuits as Max Long (an IDF reservist) and Michael Kaminsky, were beaten, with Long suffering a brain injury/concussion and Kaminsky suffering a fractured wrist that required surgery.
+Chicago Police investigated the assault as a hate crime; Adam Erkan, whom prosecutors described as having worn a ski mask, was charged with seven felonies including four hate-crime counts.
 Erkan reached a December 2025 plea deal in which the felony and hate-crime charges were dropped, pleaded guilty to misdemeanor battery causing bodily harm, and was sentenced to two years of probation and 100 hours of community service.
 A second masked attacker has not been identified or charged.
 The two students have since sued DePaul University for negligence.

 Provenance